 Swash Depths and Swash Duration

 Fig. 10 compares water depth profiles on the impermeable and permeable slopes at locations 1, 2 and 3.
 To visualise the influence of infiltration on the swash durations, Figs. 10a, 10b and 10c plot the normalised water depths, h’, against time, t.
 Similarly, the influence of infiltration on the water depths is shown Figs.10d, 10e and 10f, where the water depths, h, are plotted against the normalised time, t’.
-It can be seen that, infiltration reduces both parameters and these reductions are more evident further up the slope.
+It can be seen that infiltration reduces both parameters and these reductions are more evident further up the slope.
 The reductions in swash duration are mainly attributed to the significant decrease of the backwash periods caused by infiltration.
 The effects of infiltration on water depth are observed just before the bores reach their maximum water depth.
 These reductions remain fairly constant until the end of the backwash periods.

 Swash Asymmetries

 The influence of slope infiltration on the swash hydrodynamics becomes clearer when the time and velocity asymmetries (Tu/Tb and uu/ub, respectively) are analyzed.
 These flow asymmetries on the permeable (dotted black line) and impermeable (solid black line) slopes are plotted in Fig. 11 against the horizontal locations, x.
-The horizontal locations were previously shown in Fig 3 (x = 1.58m being the toe of the beach).
+The horizontal locations were previously shown in Fig. 3 (x = 1.58m being the toe of the beach).
 As a reference, the red solid line indicates the value of unity for the asymmetry (where the uprush flow is equal to the backwash flow).
 These graphs show that infiltration enhances onshore time and velocity asymmetry.
 This increase in flow asymmetry, mainly attributed to the significant reduction of the backwash period, is expected to promote onshore sediment transport.

 Figure 10.
 Comparisons of water depth profiles for impermeable (solid lines) and permeable (dashed lines) slopes at locations 1, 2 and 3.
 Graphs a, b and c show the normalized depth, h’, against time, while graphs d, e and f show the depth against the normalized time, t’.